 In the image here illustrating the Sun’s analemma in the sky over Mystic Seaport, this week the Sun is on the lower left side of the curve, as far to the left as it can go.
 It’s behind schedule as much as it can be during the year, and so when the camera captures its exposure at exactly 12:00 Eastern time (EST), the Sun hasn’t reached due South and won’t do so for almost 15 minutes.
 That’s the equation of time for mid-February.
 Come back again during the year, and as the equation of time varies, the Sun reaches due South sometimes before 12:00 and sometime after the exact hour of 12 on a clock.

-In modern celestial navigation, as in the workshops that I teach at Mystic Seaport Museum and online (next run 25-26 February 2023), the equation of time is still present but it’s hiding in stealth mode in a quantity called the GHA of the Sun.
+In modern celestial navigation, as in the workshops that I teach online (this year's schedule), the equation of time is still present but it’s hiding in stealth mode in a quantity called the GHA of the Sun.
 Navigators read out the Sun’s GHA to determine their longitude with different methods today but the same underlying principle as those navigators in the Age of Sail.

 Frank Reed